 Fill a small spray bottle with water, and then invite your preschooler or toddler to join you for the first step in creating this fall leaves art project.

-How to Make the Fall Colors Background
+1. Make the Background

 Instead of using paint to create the colorful fall background, this project requires bleeding tissue paper.
 You can have your preschoolers tear the tissue paper in advance, which is what we did, or you can cut the tissue paper into squares before use.